MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 # [Node.js](#tab/nodejs)

-### Create a custom channel and group tab using Node.js
+### Create a custom channel or group tab with Node.js

-- Any text editor or IDE.
-You can install and use [Microsoft Visual Studio Code](https://code.visualstudio.com/download) for free.

 To create custom channel and group tab with Node.js: